-As presented in the application, the proposed project involves surface mining extraction of sand and gravel within the Smith River streambed using heavy mechanized equipment for grading and dredging operations.
-The operation is portrayed as having restoration benefits as the extraction would result in the creation of cold deep-water holding habitat for salmonids.
+With respect to the protection of water quality, the proposed project involves the surface mining extraction of sand and gravel from the Smith River estuary utilizing heavy mechanized equipment for grading and dredging operations.
 Several Coastal Act policies address protection of the portion of the river environment below the ordinary high water mark from the impacts of development such as gravel mining.
-These policies include Sections 30231 and 30233.
-Section 30231 applies generally to any development in riverine environments and other kinds of water bodies in the coastal zone.
-Section 30233 applies to any diking, filling, or dredging project in a river and other coastal waters.
-Gravel extraction within a riverbed is a form of dredging within coastal waters and wetlands.
-Depending upon the nature of the proposed work, restoration activities within a streambed are similarly a recognized form of permissible dredging, diking, and/or filling within coastal waters and wetlands.
+These policies include Sections 30230 and 30231.
+Both Sections 30230 and 30231 apply generally to any development in riverine environments and other kinds of water bodies in the coastal zone.